 "There are also further collaboration possibilities with individual universities within the networks.
-For example, our university and National Yang Ming Chiao Tung University in Taiwan, one of the universities that belong to the UAAT, signed an agreement in June to establish a joint laboratory in both campuses and have already started the exchange of human resources and joint research," Ishibashi said.
-Shiratani explained that today's semiconductor industry cannot depend on or be dominated by just one country.
-Even major players in the market are not entirely selfsustainable because they need to procure materials and equipment from other countries to make their technologies work.
+For example, our university and National Yang Ming Chiao Tung University in Taiwan, one of the universities that belong to the UAAT, signed an agreement in June to establish a joint laboratory in both campuses technologies work.
 "It makes sense for Japan's human resources to build relationships abroad for future potential partnership," he said.

-'It makes sense for Japan's human resources to build relationships abroad for future potential partnership.'
+'It makes sense for Japan's human resources to build relationships abroad for future potential partnership.' and have already started the exchange of human resources and joint research," Ishibashi said.